 We've been growing plants here in Devon for more than 30 years but don't be fooled into thinking that the climate will make our plants soft and tender; we are nearly 1000 feet above sea level on the edge of Dartmoor and in a 'normal' season would expect to get 45 inches of rain a year.
 Temperatures in the winter can fall to below -8 Centrigrade so we think it quite likely that most of our plants will go on to more favourable climes!

-Click here for more information
+click here for more information

-Visit our Facebook page for more news and photographs of our plants and nursery
+See our Facebook page for more news and photographs of our plants and nursery